-Ultimately, students take on a Throughline project in which they analyze the leading role of an entire play.
+In advanced Script Analysis, students take on a Throughline project in which they analyze the leading role of an entire play.
 Scenes from the plays are brought in for multiple rounds.
 In each round, the scenes lengthen and the students learn to deepen their interpretation of the scene and the play.
 For their final presentations, students address the design aspects of their plays, using their ingenuity to stage the scenes as fully as possible.
+Advance Script Analysis may focus on canon-specific work such as Chekhov or American Writers.

 The goal of the first year is to provide students with a set of physical habits that complement those learned in Script Analysis.
 The actors learn how to implement an analysis through improvisation-based exercises and scene work.
-The focus is on how to simplify acting and find the parallels between behavior in real life and behavior on the stage.
+The focus is on how to simplify acting and find the parallels between behavior in real life and behavior on the stage, bringing together skills learned in Moment Lab with those learned in Script Analysis.

 The Suzuki Method is a rigorous physical and vocal discipline for actors created by Tadashi Suzuki and his company.
 Drawing on a unique combination of traditional and innovative forms, the training strives to restore the wholeness of the body as a tool for theatrical expression.